shahzaibthought/vuejs.org/src/v2/guide/computed.md

 ## Computed Properties

-In-template expressions are very convenient, but they are meant for simple operations.
+In-template, expressions are very convenient, but they are meant for simple operations.
 Putting too much logic in your templates can make them bloated and hard to maintain.
 For example:

 ``` html
 <div id="example">